rohanmahy/cbor-serialization/draft-mahy-cbor-serialization.md

 # Existing CBOR Serializations

-The following CBOR serialization are defined in {{!RFC8949}}.
+The following CBOR serializations are defined in {{!RFC8949}}.
 Their definitions are clarified here.

 CBOR defines three specific serializations: common, basic.
-These build on each
+These build on each other.

 ## Common Serialization